Realhaqq/RealHaqq/README.md

 ### Hi, I'm Samiul Haqq 👋
 Web, Software and Mobile App Developer

-Software developer, with 9 years’ experience in website development and mobile applications.
-He is an experienced full-stack developer and Linux server administrator.
-He works with HTML/CSS, Javascript/ NodeJS, PHP, JAVA and XML, and other scripting languages like rust.
-Samiu is passionate about solving problems and creating new innovations.
+Samiu is a software developer, with 9 years’ experience in website software and mobile app development.
+I'm an experienced full-stack developer and Linux server administrator.
+I have skills in HTML/CSS, Javascript/ NodeJS, Reactjs, React-native PHP, JAVA and XML, and other scripting languages like rust.
+I am passionate about solving problems and creating new innovations.

 A little about me: